plone/Products.LinguaPlone/README.txt

 - (Re)start Zope

-- 'Site Setup' &rarr; 'Add/Remove Products', install LinguaPlone
+- 'Site Setup' &rarr; 'Addons', install LinguaPlone

 For the demonstration to make sense, we need to define a list of languages: